Updated: Mar 28

 Convenience & Versatility - hand, wrist, and ankle weights are small and portable, making them a convenient addition to your workout routine.
 We offer them all in studio, ready to use or you can easily purchase them on our online store!
 Our resistence weights come in various sizes and weights, making it easy to adjust the weight as needed.

 If you have or are in the process of recovering from any injuries or balancing issues when exercising, talk to your doctor before you start incorporating weights.

 When starting out, go with a lighter weight and slowly increase by one-pound increments.

 Take off the weight if it’s ever feeling like too much.
 Believe me, you will still get a GREAT workout in class!

 If you are incorporating our hand weights or wrist weight Tone-y bands, focus on controlled arm movements, making sure not to swing your arms too much.
 This puts stress on your joints.
 You can always take the movement under tempo and catch up to speed when you feel comfortable doing so.

 Do not keep weights on for extended periods of time, such as all day.

-We’re grateful to our hand, wrist and ankle weights for making our workouts more challenge and thus more effective.
-As we strive to have stronger and stronger bodies.
-Their numerous benefits.
+We’re grateful to our hand, wrist and ankle weights for making our workouts more challenge and thus more effective as we strive to have stronger and stronger bodies.